zdbrenda/ruby_cisco_solution/README.md

 This is the main ruby file that implements the desired result.
 There is a WordCounter class which has an initialize method to initialize the file name, a count method which returns a string if the file name is nil, or the file is empty, or the file name doesn't exits (different string is returned for each case) or returns a Hash in other cases, and a process_output method which returns a string based on what is returned from the count method.

+**_In order to get results for a certain txt file, first put the txt file in the same directory as main.rb._**

 I have also added some code to run the class WordCounter, which is included below the WordCounter class.

 You can do as follows to get the desired result: